dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Since EAP is a lock-step protocol, fragmentation support can be easily added.
 To do so, the EAP-Response and EAP-Request packets of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (see {{detailed-description}} for the detailed description).
 As a summary, EAP-EDHOC fragmentation support is provided through the addition of flag bits (M and L) within the EAP-Response and EAP-Request packets, as well as a (conditional) EAP-EDHOC Message Length field that can be zero to four octets.

 The EDHOC Message Length field conveys the total length of the EDHOC message being fragmented, which facilitates buffer allocation.
 The L flag consists of three bits that determine the length of the EDHOC Message Length field.
-This L flag MUST be present in the first fragment of a fragmented EDHOC message, indicating the size of the EAP-EDHOC Message Length field and thereby signaling that the EDHOC message is fragmented.
+This L flag and the EAP-EDHOC Message Length field MUST be present only in the first fragment of a fragmented EDHOC message, thereby signaling that the EDHOC message is fragmented.
 Implementations MUST NOT set any of the L flag bits to 1 in unfragmented messages.

-The S flag bit SHALL be set only in the EAP-EDHOC Start message sent by the EAP server to the peer (and is also used in unfragmented exchanges).
+The S flag bit SHALL be set in the EAP-EDHOC Start message sent by the EAP server to the peer.
+The S flag bit SHALL NOT be set in any other EAP-EDHOC messages.
 The M flag bit SHALL be set in all fragments except the last one.

 When an EAP-EDHOC peer receives an EAP-Request packet with the M bit set, it MUST respond with an EAP-Response packet with EAP-Type=EAP-EDHOC, including the flags octect with S=0, M=0, L=0 and an empty EDHOC payload.
 This message serves as a fragment ACK.
 The EAP server MUST wait until it receives the EAP-Response before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier field for each fragment contained within an EAP-Request, and the peer MUST include this Identifier value in the fragment ACK contained within the EAP-Response.
 Retransmitted fragments will contain the same Identifier value.

 Similarly, when the EAP-EDHOC server receives an EAP-Response with the M bit set, it MUST respond with an EAP-Request packet with EAP-Type=EAP-EDHOC, including the flags octect with S=0, M=0, L=0 and an empty EDHOC payload.
 This message serves as a fragment ACK.
 The EAP peer MUST wait until it receives the EAP-Request before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier value for each fragment ACK contained within an EAP-Request, and the peer MUST include this Identifier value in the subsequent fragment contained within an EAP-Response.

+Explanations and considerations regarding retransmission timers are provided in {{RFC4137}}.

 {{fragmentation-flow}} illustrates the exchange between the endpoints in the case where the EAP-EDHOC mutual authentication is successful and fragmentation is required.
 EAP Identifiers are also shown to illustrate their progression.
 A retransmission is also included.